Copper State Forge

 How long will my skillet last?

-Your pan was designed and hand forged to last more than a lifetime.
+Your skillet was designed and hand crafted to last more than a lifetime.
 Just follow our simple care instructions to enjoy decades of daily use.

 What is the “seasoning” made of?